In Response To Rising Biased Rhetoric, Muslims Run For Office

 "Muslims didn't ask to be dragged into the spotlight, but now that we're there and we need to push back," said Robert McCaw, director of government affairs at the Council on American-Islamic Relations (CAIR).
 "Getting into elected offices is one of the best means."

-Listen to Kat Chow's Morning Edition piece
+Kat Chow's Morning Edition story

 McCaw pointed out that there are only two Muslims serving in Congress: Keith Ellison of Minnesota, who over the weekend was appointed deputy chair of the Democratic National Committee, and André Carson of Indiana.
 Local races, including ones in New Jersey and Austin, have seen an increase in mostly Democratic Muslim candidates running for office.
 And Sayu Bhojwani, the executive director of the New American Leaders Project (NALP), which helps politically-involved immigrants run for office, said her organization has seen more South Asian, Arab-American and Muslim people emerge from their trainings and run for office.